A liver scan uses a radioactive material to check how well the liver or spleen is working.

 Preparation for the Test

 You must sign a consent form.
-You will be asked to remove jewelry, dentures, and other metals because they can interfere with the scanner's functions.
+You will be asked to remove jewelry, dentures, and other metals that can the scanner's functions.

 You may need to wear a hospital gown.

-You will feel a sharp prick when the needle with the radioactive substance is inserted into your vein.
+You will feel a sharp prick when the needle is inserted into your vein.
 You shouldn't feel anything during the actual scan.
-If you have difficulty lying still or are very anxious, you may be given a mild sedative to help you relax.
+If you have problems lying still or are very anxious, you may be given a mild medicine (sedative) to help you relax.

 Why is the Test Performed?